seung-lab/crackle/README.md

 | num_label_bytes   | Any.              | u32      | Number of bytes of the labels section.
 Note the labels come in at least two format types.          |

-Format Field (u16): DDSSCLLFGOOOORRR (each letter represents a bit, left is LSB)
+Format Field (u16): DDSSCLLFGOOOOURR (each letter represents a bit, left is LSB)

 DD: 2^(DD) = byte width of returned array (1,2,4,8 bytes)
 SS: 2^(SS) = byte width of stored labels (sometimes you can store values in 2 bytes when the final array is 8 bytes)